 Jimmy and I grew up together in a small city called Seven Hills, Ohio just 15 minutes south of Cleveland.
 We had known each other since 2nd grade and had stayed relatively close friends ever since.
 After graduating high school and going into college, one of the things that kept us together as friends even after high school was our shared Catholic faith.
 We grew up in a public school system, so the number of young adults that we knew in our area was extremely limited.
 We had yearned to share our faith with a community of people with like-minded values but we did not know where to begin.
 From what we knew, parishes only offered activities and programs for the youth and seniors.
 We had felt like lost souls in the desert with no one else around.
 So one day, hanging out in Jimmy's basement during one of our typical spiritual and political discussions, we came to the idea of starting a young adult community.

 On June 3rd, 2018, we went into our first session nervous and scared with no idea how it was going to go.
-What started with 6 or 7 people sitting around a single table anxious and uneasy in that first session had turned into 40+ people showing up every week just two years later.
+What started with 6 or 7 people sitting around a single table anxious and uneasy in that first session had turned into 80+ people showing up every week just four years later.
 We had managed to receive people from all over the diocese from only word-of-mouth advertising.
-Some driving 40 to 45 minutes a week just to meet people for the session.
+Some drive 1 hour a week just to meet people for the session.
 We quickly realized that we were providing a desperate need for the people in the Cleveland area.
 Young adults, in particular, yearn for community.
 Not just any community, but a group with like-minded values to share their Catholic Christian faith and to talk about real-world issues that the rest of the world is so afraid to talk about.